MinaSamir682/Digital-Music-Store-Database/README.md

 One visualization per slide
 A 1-2 sentence explanation of each slide
 The SQL query used to create the data used in the visualization.

-## Project Submission
-To submit your project, please do the following:

-Review your project against the project Rubric.
-Reviewers will use this to evaluate your work.
-Create your slides with whatever presentation software you'd like (e.g. Google Slides, PowerPoint, Keynote, etc.).
-In order to review your presentation, you will need to save your slides as a PDF.
-You can do this from within Google Slides by selecting File > Download as > PDF Document.

-Create a separate text file with each of the SQL queries used to create the visualizations.
-Save the presentation as a PDF and the SQL queries in a text file(.txt) in the same folder.